cmstas/ZPrimeSnT/cpp/README.md

 root -b -q -l -n doAll_Zprime.C
 ```

-This loops and creates `output_"process"_"year".root`, which contains a handful of histograms.
+This loops and creates a number of output files of the form `output_"process"_"year".root`, which contains a handful of histograms.
+Currently this script produces 5 output files corresponding to the main backgrounds for this analysis:

+output_DY_2018.root
+output_ttbar_2018.root
+output_WW_2018.root
+output_WZ_2018.root
+output_ZZ_2018.root

 ### Making a standalone executable